Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Conclusion

 \section{Conclusion}

 Detection of injection drug use (IDU) behavior among patients is crucial for informed patient care.
-In this paper, we tackle the challenging task of IDU-related information extraction from clinical progress notes.
-We build a QA system that takes in a clinical progress note and end-user query on IDU and returns the information on IDU extracted from the note.
-The outcomes of our QA model are only influenced by the questions asked by the user and not by any predefined entities, relations, or concepts.
-We evaluate our QA system on a gold-standard dataset built using clinical progress notes from VA CDW, and a combination of manual exploration and rule-based NLP techniques.
+In this paper, we tackle the challenging task of IDU-related information extraction from clinical notes.
+We build a QA system that takes in a clinical note and an end-user query on IDU and returns the information on IDU extracted from the note.
+We hope to potentially integrate the QA model from this study into a user-friendly chatbot framework, enabling clinicians to inquire about information related to nine categories, as identified in this study, with a view to collecting IDU evidence through an interactive platform.
+We evaluate our QA system on a gold-standard dataset built using clinical notes from VA CDW and a combination of manual exploration, rule-based NLP techniques, and subject-matter expert validation.
 We also perform an additional evaluation to examine the capability of our QA model to extract information from temporally out-of-distribution notes.
 We then investigate the strengths and limitations of the QA model and identify potential avenues for future research by performing rigorous error analysis.

-The next steps in this research are as follows: (i) Validate the gold-standard dataset and additional test datasets used in this study using knowledge from SMEs. (ii) Compare the performance of the QA model pre- and post-validation.
+We have identified the following next steps for this research: (i) Examine the QA model's capability to extract information from temporally out-of-distribution clinical notes by testing the model on a more recent set of clinical notes. (ii) Examine/enhance the QA model's capability to handle raw clinical notes without the data-cleaning steps. (iii) Examine/enhance the QA model's capability to extract information on illicit injection drugs that are not covered in this study, for example, xylazine. (iv) The extractive QA problem may benefit from the named entity recognition (NER) task \cite{nadapana2022investigating, liu2022qaner}.
+Subsequent research could explore the integration of NER into the QA task for further investigation. (v) Expand the applications of QA tasks to extract other types of information from clinical notes, such as information related to alcohol use disorder and substance use disorder.

-We hope this method can support accurate and efficient detection of patients with IDU-related behaviors in clinical progress notes.
+We hope this method can support the accurate and efficient detection of people who inject drugs and relevant information extraction using their clinical notes.